Angry Birds (video game): Reception

+Sales

 Angry Birds became the top-selling paid application on Apple's UK App Store in February 2010, and reached the top spot on the US App Store a few weeks later, where it remained until October 2010.
 Since release, the free, limited version of Angry Birds has been downloaded more than 11 million times for Apple's iOS, and the full-featured paid version has been downloaded nearly 7 million times as of September 2010.
 The Android version of the game was downloaded more than 1 million times within the first 24 hours of release, even though the site crashed at one point due to the load, and over 2 million downloads in its first weekend.
 Rovio receives approximately US$1 million per month in revenue from the advertising that appears in the free Android version.

 In November 2010, Digital Trends stated that "with 36 million downloads, Angry Birds is one of the most mainstream games out right now."
 MSNBC's video game news blog has written that "[n]o other game app comes close" to having such a following.
 The Christian Science Monitor has remarked, "Angry Birds has been one of the great runaway hits of 2010."
 In December 2010, in honor of the one-year anniversary of the release of Angry Birds, Rovio Mobile announced that the game had been downloaded 50 million times, with more than 12 million on iOS devices and 10 million on Android.

 In the history of the Apple App Store, Angry Birds holds the record for most days at the top of the Paid Apps chart, having spent a total of 275 days at the no. 1 position; Angry Birds Rio has been no. 1 for a total of 23 days, ranking ninth on the list.
 In Apple's "iTunes Rewind" list of the most popular iTunes Store media for 2011, Angry Birds was the top-selling paid iPhone/iPod app on the App Store and its free version was the fourth-most downloaded.
 The game's two special-edition versions, Angry Birds Seasons and Angry Birds Rio, were also ranked in the top 10 for paid iPhone/iPod apps, while its iPad-exclusive Angry Birds HD versions were the top-selling and top-downloaded iPad apps for the year.